+32 Best Platforms to Launch a Startup in 2026

 ⌛ When to use: Before outreach, personalize every message with context that investors actually care about.

 A must-have for understanding the funding landscape.
-Find active VCs, angels, and syndicates, and filter them by sector, geography, or check size.
+Find active VCs, angels, and syndicates, and filter them by sector, geography, or cheque size.

 ⌛ When to use: Early in your fundraising journey to target investors who truly match your thesis.